 Massage therapist Amber Lynn Vitale explains that by moving across the eyebrows, you can encourage the movement of "stuck" fluid.

-Place your fingers at the beginning of each eyebrow, close to the center where they don't meet, and lean forward so your head rests on your elbows.
+Place your fingers at the beginning of each eyebrow, close to the center where they don't meet, and lean forward, with your head resting on your fingers and your elbows on a flat surface.
 After a few seconds, when you feel the pressure shift, slide your fingers to the middle of each eyebrow.

 Massages do wonders for the rest of our bodies, so why not try a mini-massage when you feel a "knot" of sinus pressure building in your head?
 According to massage therapist Heather Wibbels, you can pull fluid from the head with a few quick rubs.